Keen1997/Pizza-Fullstack/README.md

 9. *Calculate price*

-10. *Order (payment and send email back) ## Key the stripe and mailgun in lib/config.js before you use it.*
+10. *Order (payment and send email back) ## Key the stripe and mailgun in lib/config.js before you can order.*

 ### To start the server